 On the bright side, according to LinkedIn research, companies with strong employer brands have 28% lower turnover rates.

 Those companies who have taken the time to invest in their employer brand are now having to spend less money and effort continually recruiting new candidates.
 They’re also the ones who are most likely to be reaping the benefits of a loyal and engaged workforce.

 All of which shows us that ultimately, a well-articulated and executed employer brand drives employee engagement – it inspires, attracts talent and drives profitability.
 And that’s a win.

 Yet in spite of all this, too many businesses are missing the employer brand trick.
 A recent report from iHire shows that more than 40% don’t know enough about employer branding to come up with a cohesive strategy.
 Another 60% say they don’t have an employer branding strategy at all, or are unsure about their branding efforts.

 The issue is twofold: many employers are simply unaware what an employer brand is.
 And when they begin to scratch the surface, conflict with the commercial brand can lead to unhelpful lines being drawn between HR and marketing.
 Couple this with the difficulty in measuring an employer brand’s impact, and you’ve got the perfect storm of missed opportunity.

 It’s a puzzle.
 But not an impossible one.
 A robust EVP, created with ongoing collaboration between HR and marketing, can strengthen a brand on all fronts.
 And as more rigorous methods of employer brand impact measurement and insight come into play, it will become clear just how effective it all really is.
 For now though, word of mouth literally speaks volumes.

 If you’re as interested in measurement as we are, we should talk.
-Just come along to one of our free masterclasses, or get in touch for some employer brand consultancy from one of our experts.
-Or if you really want to see the future, sign up for a demonstration of our soon-to-be-released measurement and insights tool.
+Get in touch for some employer brand consultancy from one of our experts.